Historical Fiction – Ultimate Guide To Escaping Into the Past

 Historical fiction is a window into the past.

-- I would never have known that a courageous woman helped hundreds of Jewish children flee the Nazis without having read Kristin Harmel’s The Book of Lost Names.
+- I wouldn’t have known that a courageous woman helped hundreds of Jewish children flee the Nazis without The Book of Lost Names by Kristin Harmel.

-- I would not know about what went on at the mysterious Bletchley Park in England during WWII without reading Kate Quinn’s The Rose Code.
+- I would have had no idea what went on at Bletchley Park during WWII if I hadn’t read The Rose Code by Kate Quinn.

-- I also wouldn’t have known the true story of the heroic librarians at the American Library in Paris during WWII without Janet Skeslien Charles’s The Paris Library.
+- I wouldn’t have known about the heroic librarians at the American Library in Paris without The Paris Library by Janet Skeslien Charles.

-- I would know absolutely nothing about ley lines in England without Paula Brackston’s City of Time and Magic and the entire Found Things series.
+- I wouldn’t have discovered ley lines in England without Paula Brackston’s Found Things series.

 Who Wrote the First Work of Historical Fiction?